 Few cities in the world enjoy a richer literary history than Dublin.
 So what are the Irish reading these days?
 FP spoke with Vincent Cahill of Waterstone's bookstore, and found that the reading list looks much the same as it did half a century ago.

 A columnist for Milan's daily Corriere della Sera and author of the forthcoming La Bella Figura: A Field Guide to the Italian Mind, Beppe Severgnini is a keen observer of the Italian culture and character.
 In a conversation with FP, he discussed American bestsellers, the failure of Italy's politicians, and why Italians would rather write a book than read one.

 Arif Aliev is the founder and editor of the daily Gun Seher newspaper and president of the independent journalists' union in Baku, Azerbaijan.
 Aliev spoke to FP about the struggle of bringing quality journalism to a place where people seldom read.

-or simply flip through 3,000 different magazine titles.
+At the 24-hour Eslite bookstore complex in Taipei, which is Taiwan's largest bookstore and one of Asia's cultural hubs, the city's literati can attend book signings, peruse the art gallery, sip tea at the cafe, or simply flip through 3,000 different magazine titles.
 FP spoke to I-Hui Lin, who works in marketing and planning for Eslite.